-T-Mobile’s long-elusive deal with Sprint could beef up Bellevue company against industry’s two giants
+T-Mobile deal with Sprint could beef up Bellevue firm against industry’s two giants

 - Amazon's profit surges as it expands in more lucrative directions

+T-Mobile was undoubtedly in a stronger position during the latest negotiations than it had been in 2014 talks with Sprint.
+Deutsche Telekom is no longer in such a hurry to offload the growing business, but changing customer behaviors in the U.S. are pressuring the telecom and cable industries to figure out which mergers and deals would get the industry growing again.

-“It’s a capital expenditure-intensive industry, and so having more than three operators having a national footprint just doesn’t make sense,” Sharma said, pointing to countries around the world from Germany to Canada to Mexico that all have three main carriers.
+“It’s a capital-expenditure intensive industry, and so having more than three operators having a national footprint just doesn’t make sense,” Sharma said, pointing to countries around the world from Germany to Canada to Mexico that all have three main carriers.

 A combined company would have more to spend on network expansion, a possible upside for consumers.

-But it remains to be seen if federal regulators would let the deal proceed, going against what they have decided in the past.
+But it remains to be seen if federal regulators would let the deal proceed, going against previous decisions.

 Allowing a combination would cut the number of major U.S. carriers to three, which some worry could reduce competition too much and possibly lead to higher prices for consumers.